QED0711/spiccato/README.md

 #### RemoveEventListener

-You can remove an event listener wit ha familiar pattern as well.
+You can remove an event listener with a familiar pattern as well.

 ```
 // define your callback